asqwerty666/slurmize/README.md

 ## Install
 - Download and run the *install\_slurmace.sh* script
-- put the slurmize.pl script whereever you need it an run it
+- put the slurmize.pl script wherever you need it an run it
 - enjoy

 ## usage